fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/creating-a-new-environment.md

 ```

 Getting access to a GPU node is sometimes not possible; there are few V100s on the cluster.
+If you are encountering failures of the previous command (or rather, a long wait in obtaining a node),
-You can instead try an but not requesting allocation of the GPU.
+you can instead try to request a node without allocating a GPU.
 Note that this command is still using the same partition; the cpu_gce partitions has nodes with fewer cores, and nodes are rarely available.
-There is also the cpu_gce_test partition; that has a shorter time limit (1 hour by defaut, 4 hours max) and fewer cores (16 per node).
+There is also the cpu_gce_test partition; that has a shorter time limit (1 hour by default, 4 hours max) and fewer cores (16 per node).
-That is a viable option.
+That may be a viable option.

 ```
+cd /work1/accelsim/spack-shared-v2     # NB: Never run 'srun' from your /nashome home directory!
 HOME=/work1/accelsim/spack-shared-v2 srun -A accelsim  --cpus-per-task=20  --unbuffered --pty  --partition=gpu_gce /bin/bash -l
 ```